Virtual Tour of Wales - Cardiff, Coast & Valleys of Southern Wales

 The castle is located in the city centre within the site used by both the Romans and the Normans for defensive purposes.
 The 12-sided Norman keep still sits on top of a small hill today, providing views over Cardiff.

-The Museum of Welsh Life, 4 miles from the city centre at St Fagans, is a 100-acre (40.5ha) open air museum of reconstructed buildings gathered from all over Wales.
-They vary from St Fagan's Castle, a late 16th century manor house, to an original pigsty.
-An indoor museum on the site houses farming implements, costumes and artifacts of daily living from the middle ages to today.
+The Museum of Welsh Life, 4 miles from the city centre at St Fagans, is a 100-acre (40.5ha) open-air museum of reconstructed buildings gathered from all over Wales.
+They vary from St Fagan's Castle, a late 16th-century manor house, to an original pigsty.
+An indoor museum on the site houses farming implements, costumes and artefacts of daily living from the middle ages to today.

 The Glamorgan Heritage Coast is a 14 mile (22.5km) stretch of protected coast running from Aberthaw to Porthcawl.
 The area is characterized by the Merthyr Mawr dune lands (some of the largest in Europe), sandy beaches and high cliffs.
 Merthyr Mawr is said to have the prettiest thatched cottages in all of Wales.

 Porthcawl is a traditional seaside resort with sandy beaches and a Victorian/Edwardian street with a promenade.
 Barry Island (not really an island but a peninsula) is another popular seaside holiday spot for families with its large amusement park.
 The Heritage Coast Visitor Centre is located at Southerdown.